 5556.00 | Student Data Privacy and Security

-Student information is compiled and used to evaluate and improve Idaho’s education system and improve transitions from high school to postsecondary education or the workforce.
-The Data Management Council (DMC) was established by the Idaho State Board of Education to make recommendations on the proper collection, protection, storage, and use of confidential student information stored within the Statewide Longitudinal Data System (SLDS.)
-The DMC includes representatives from K12, higher education institutions and the Department of Labor.
+Student information is compiled and used to evaluate and improve Idaho's education system and improve transitions from high school to postsecondary education or the workforce.
+The Data Management Council (DMC) was established by the Idaho State Board of Education to make recommendations on the proper collections, protection, storage, and use of confidential student information stored within the Idaho System for Educational Excellence (ISEE).
+The DMC includes representatives from K-12, higher education institutions and the Department of Labor.

-This policy is intended to provide guidance regarding the collection, access, security, and use of education data to protect student privacy and is consistent with the DMC’s policies regarding access, security and use of data maintained within the SLDS.
+This policy is intended to provide guidance regarding the collection, access, security, and use of education data to protect student privacy and is consistent with the DMC's policies regarding access, security, and use of data maintained within ISEE.